 In value-based care, the reporting of data drives all decisions and actions.
-When practices do not have sufficient reporting material, or they do not fully leverage the analytical tools they have, they quickly learn what a challenge it can be to keep patients healthy and drive success in a value-based model.
+When practices do not have sufficient reporting material, or they do not fully leverage the analytical tools they have, they quickly learn what a challenge it can be to keep patients healthy and be successful in a value-based model.

 Reportable and actionable data management can be a challenge to many private practices.
-It consumes a lot of time and administrative resources to collect and analyze data so that providers can make informed healthcare decisions.
-Without back-end support to manage data, practices often fall behind, which leads to negative consequences in areas such as quality scores.
-This may lead to missed care opportunities for patients and impact the practice’s bottom line.
+It takes a lot of time and resources to collect and analyze data so that providers can make informed healthcare decisions.
+Without back-end support to manage data, practices often fall behind.
+This can lead to poor quality scores, missed care opportunities, and negative impacts to the practice’s bottom line.

-Data analysis and reporting is critical, as it helps to pinpoint areas where practices fall short in meeting benchmarks and shows providers where to focus their efforts on closing care gaps, improving patient health, and even maximizing incentives.
+Data analysis and reporting is critical.
+For one, it helps pinpoint areas where practices fall short in meeting benchmarks.
+Just as important, it shows providers where they can close care gaps to improve patient health, and even maximize incentives.

-Providers that need support in data analysis and reporting—or any other aspect of value-based care integration—often turn to management service organizations, which help them every step of the way as they embark on their value-based care journey.
+Providers that need support in data analysis and reporting—or any other aspect of value-based care integration—often turn to management services organizations like Innovista Health.
+These companies help them every step of the way as they embark on their value-based care journey.

-The power of this type of partnership is well illustrated by the collaborative relationship between Innovista and a large independent physician association (IPA) located in the western suburbs of Chicago, working together to transform the group’s quality program.
+The power of this type of partnership is well illustrated by the collaboration between Innovista and a large independent physician association (IPA) in the western suburbs of Chicago.
+Together, they transformed the IPA’s quality program.

-This particular IPA is a high-caliber medical group, but even so, they were linear in terms of their quality performance for many years.
+This particular IPA is a high-caliber medical group.
+Even so, they were linear in terms of their quality performance for many years.
 A few key quality metrics consistently remained low, which prevented the group from improving overall.

 The cause came down to lack of data reporting and tracking.
 In fact, some practices were submitting incomplete data or no data at all.
-Without complete or consistent data from every practice under this IPA’s umbrella, it was hard to determine the specific challenges that were preventing the group from increasing their quality scores.
+As a result, it was hard to identify what challenges were preventing the group from increasing their quality scores.

-Innovista’s quality team got to work by visiting providers’ offices to collect outstanding data from electronic medical records (EMRs) and explore why the data had not been reported.
+Innovista’s quality team got to work.
+They visited practices to collect outstanding data from electronic medical records (EMRs) and explore why the data had not been reported.

 They documented each practice’s established workflow for collecting and compiling data.
-Once they gathered substantial results, weekly reports were delivered to providers, offering a granular view of how their practice was performing on various quality metrics.
+Once they gathered substantial results, they began delivering weekly reports to providers.
+These reports offered a granular view of how their practice was performing on various quality metrics.

-In addition, a Clinical Director from Innovista started to attend quarterly provider and senior-level meetings to convey the importance of those quality metrics and to offer deeper insights into best practices for the physicians to act on.
+In addition, a clinical director from Innovista started to attend quarterly provider and senior-level meetings.
+During those touchpoints, she conveyed the importance of quality metrics and offered deeper insights into best practices.

-She brought educational tools into these meetings, including insights from a stoplight-style provider reporting system that used a simple “green, yellow, red” approach and gave providers a clear look at their quality performance.
-An educational delivery method of “The How, The When, and The Why” was used to explain the importance of using a payer-agnostic model when delivering care and striving to meet the set quality targets.
+She also brought educational tools into these meetings.
+She used a delivery method called “The How, The When, and The Why” to explain the importance of using a payer-agnostic model when delivering care and striving to meet the set quality targets.

-These approaches allowed all the providers to clearly see who was holding the medical group up with high quality scores, and who was struggling with low scores.
-Motivation increased, as the group collectively wanted to achieve greatness and not risk inhibiting overall progress.
+Using these approaches, providers got a clear picture of who was holding the medical group up with high quality scores and who was struggling with low scores.
+Motivation increased as the group collectively wanted to achieve greatness and not risk inhibiting overall progress.

 Once all the providers had access to actionable data, the transformation was near immediate.